acdh-oeaw/cr-xq-mets/README.md

 admin interface
 ---------------
 1. Browse to apps/cr-xq-mets/admin/createProject.xhtml, enter the name of the project you would like to create, and hit “Create”.
-    1. Make sure you are logged in eXist and that have the necessary rights to execute the xql-document admin/createProject.xql.
-You can do this by browsing to www.mysite/path/to/exist/apps/cr-xq-mets/admin/createProject.xql.
-If you are not logged in, a log-in window should pop up.)
+    1. Make sure you are logged in eXist and that have the necessary rights to create projects (e. g. as `admin`).
+You can do this by browsing to `http://localhost:8080/exist/apps/cr-xq-mets/admin/createProject.xhtml`.
+Replace `http://localhost:8080` with your site name (https is recommended)  If you are not logged in project creation will fail.
-    2. If nothing went wrong, you should see the status message: Created project: NewProject in /db/cr-projects/NewProject (“NewProject” will be of course replaced with the name you entered before.)
+    2. If nothing went wrong, you should see the follwoung message below `Status`: Created project: {your-project-name} in /db/cr-projects/{your-project-name}
 2. To upload a new resource - probably an TEI/XML document -  follow the link “Upload a resource”) which leads you to, after you confirmed that you really want to leave the page, to /apps/cr-xq-mets/admin/uploadResource.xhtml.
     1. Enter the name of the project to which your document belongs, upload the file, confirm that you want to upload the file.
 Now you should see in the Status bar the project name and some strange combination of letters and numbers.
     2. Finally press “Upload”.
 You should receive the message that your “Resource was successfully saved”, the name of the file and the files media type.